Animal Style Burger Fries (Copycat In-N-Out)

 - Top with American cheese slices.

-- Bake for 3 to 5 minutes or until the cheese is melty.
+- Bake until the cheese melts.

 Our Tips for the Best Animal Style Burger Fries